General aspects - legal framework

 The State Institute of Early Childhood Research offers three information leaflets for parents in different languages, including one on language learning.

-Studying and researching in Germany^ - academics
+Studying and researching in Germany for refugees

 Refugees gain considerable support from German universities, study suggests